 Our professional engineers, designers and field personnel are trained to work safely in the toughest of environments.
 Whether in busy streets, construction sites, mechanical spaces, manholes or underground tunnels, our staff has been trained to identify potential hazards and take appropriate precautions to protect themselves, as well as coworkers, and the general public.
-From the CEO, to the newest member of the team, all individuals at HBK have the right and authority to report and remove themselves from any situation they believe to be unsafe.
+From the President, to the newest member of the team, all individuals at HBK have the right and authority to report and remove themselves from any situation they believe to be unsafe.

 Crews are informed of the potential hazards associated with their projects and work sites in advance so they know the equipment and materials they will need to keep themselves safe.
 Once they arrive onsite, work begins with a safety brief.
 Each safety brief is a practical and collaborative nuts and bolts discussion involving the entire crew in regard to the hazards inherent with the job site and the work being performed.
 Once the hazards have been identified, the crew determines as a group the steps and protections necessary to safely complete the job at hand.

 Safety audits are performed on a regular basis to verify that workers have retained the training delivered to them, and that they are practicing what they have been taught.
 These audits also provide an additional inspection of jobsites in order to ensure there are not any other safety concerns that may exist that the crew may have overlooked.
 Auditors also look at equipment, vehicles and gear utilized by the crew to identify any condition that may make it unserviceable.

 On day one of employment with HBK, every individual receives a Safety Orientation, where the company’s safety culture and expectations are presented.
 From there, specific safety training requirements are determined and assigned based on the individual’s role in the company.
 HBK’s engineers and field personnel are trained to work safely under adverse conditions and work together to develop safe methods to collect accurate data for many different situations.